Recycling and Disposal of Obsolete Electronics

 various raw material extraction processes (including smelting and refining) or

 refurbished and sold.
-These raw materials are in turn used to produce new metal and
+These raw materials from electronics recycling are in turn used to produce new metal and

 We Are a Proud Sponsors of:

 Does your company's security policy require that no data containing devices leave the premises?

 Other companies offer on-site destruction by punching the hole in the drive or smashing it with a press.
 In these cases the data can still be recovered by a Forensic Data Specialist.

 Do you want to be in control of your Data Containing Devices all the way to their end of life?
 Genesis Electronics Recycling, Inc. can provide on-site hard drives and backup tapes destruction by shredding them while you supervise the process.
 Only shredding of media guarantees full destruction of data and therefore it is recommended as a preferable way of Data Destruction by National Institute of Standards and Technology (NIST) in their NIST 800-88 guidelines and it is compliant with HIPAA, DoD and FACTA requirements for destruction of media.
 We can even record the shredding so you can have it for your records.

 Each hard drive will be scanned to capture its model and serial number and then shredded to ensure that no data can be recovered.
 The entire process is done at your site and a certificate will be sent to you with all information within 24 hours.
 Our trucks are equipped with power generators and custom made hard drive shredders.

 Genesis Electronics Recycling de-manufactures electronic equipment by hand so as to not contaminate the environment by toxic materials.
 Electronic components that can be refurbished to extend their useful life are processed for resale.